abs-lang/abs/README.md

 fi
 ```

-And here's how you could write the same code in ABS:
+And here's the same code in ABS:

 ``` bash
 # Simple program that fetches your IP and sums it up